 - has been within two metres of someone who has tested positive for COVID-19 for more than 15 minutes

 - has travelled in a small vehicle, or in a large vehicle or plane

-Where an interaction between two people has taken place through a screen, this would not be considered sufficient contact.
+- Where an interaction between two people has taken place through a screen, this would not be considered close contact.

 In the first instance you should contact your tutor who may be able to resolve your issue easily, or help you get the extra support you need.
 If you are having technical problems you should contact IT if you can’t find the help you need on its pages.

 If you need specific support, contact the Learning Development Unit on firstname.lastname@example.org or the Disability Service email@example.com.
 Or if you are struggling with your mental health or wellbeing we are here for you too.
 You have several options: